jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 So far, the query is pretty simple.
 Let's make it more sophisticated by adding parameter `name`, and changing response to `Hello ${name}`.

-In order to do that we need to modify GraphQL schema and resolvers in the backend:
+To do that we need to modify GraphQL schema and resolvers in the backend:

 {% highlight javascript %}
 const typeDefs = gql`